 Professionals have utilized drones in unexpected ways to create real value.
 However, the value generated by drones in numerous industries and for various applications extends far beyond simple economic impacts, but how is the technology being used to unlock that value?
 And why has it made sense for stakeholders to push through what can something be especially onerous challenges with start-up costs and regulatory hurdles?
-How can these technology advocates best approach problems with existing hardware and software to enable this value at scale?

-Project FALCON: Wall Thickness Measurement on Pipes, Tanks and Ships Via Drone and Deployable Robot
+• Measurements on Pipes, Tanks and Ships Via Drone and Deployable Robot

-How Fast and Reliable Drone Data Collection is Transforming Workflows and Data Management in Major Construction Projects
+• How Fast and Reliable Drone Data Collection is Transforming Workflows and Data Management in Major Construction Projects

-Advancing the Drone Industry: Exploring True End-to-End Solutions for Weed Management, Mine Progress Monitoring, and Forestry Inventory Management
+• True End-to-End Solutions for Weed Management, Mine Progress Monitoring, and Forestry Inventory Management